-Kathy Davis owns Davis Design Group (DDG), an Indianapolis-based firm that provides data analysis and sophisticated computer simulation environments to give organizations a forward look at strategies to help them reach goals.
+Kathy Davis owns Davis Design Group (DDG), an Indianapolis-based firm that provides data analysis and computer simulation environments that give organizations a forward look at strategies to help them reach goals.
 Kathy serves as an advisor to the City of Indianapolis.

 Prior to establishing DDG, Davis built a notable career in business and public policy.
 She was Indiana’s first woman lieutenant governor, serving in that office from late 2003 to early 2005.
 She also served as deputy commissioner in the Indiana Department of Transportation, controller for the City of Indianapolis, secretary of the Indiana Family and Social Services Administration, and as Indiana’s state budget director.